Strawflower ‘Silvery Rose’

 Use them fresh all summer long before turning bunches upside down for use indefinitely.

-I’ve got flowers that I dried more than 3 years ago.
+I’ve got flowers that I dried more than 4 years ago.
 Like a fine wine, they improve with age, taking on a vintage elegance.
 Dried flowers are perfect for hair flowers the following Spring.

 Seeds need to be fresh for successful germination.
 Sow onto the surface of the compost in Spring.